victorskl/m3kb/docs/index.md

 M3 Keyboard is a fork [Myanmar3](https://code.google.com/archive/p/myanmar3source/) Keyboard Layout for latest Keyman.
+Read [about](about) page for more.

 ## Documentation